-A master's thesis is required by some programs.
 Preparation of a thesis demonstrates the student’s ability to communicate and to evaluate critically.
-Information about preparing an electronic thesis is available on the Graduate School's website.
-The student should consult with his/her program office for additional forms required other than what appears on the graduation checklist.
+Information about preparing an electronic thesis is available on the Graduate College website.
+The student should consult with their program office for additional forms required other than what appears on the graduation checklist.

-Faculty with emeritus status may remain on the committee if they were members when the proposal was accepted and were full-time tenured, graduate faculty.
+Faculty with emerit status may remain on the committee if they were members when the proposal was accepted and were full-time tenured, university graduate faculty.
 A faculty member originally on a student’s committee who leaves UC to take an academic position elsewhere may also continue to serve on the student’s committee if both the faculty member and the student agree to continue the relationship.
-However, neither an emeritus professor nor a faculty member from another institution may serve as chair of the committee, since they are no longer eligible to be graduate faculty.
-The student must submit the completed thesis to the thesis committee for critical evaluation.
+However, neither an emerit professor nor a faculty member from another institution may serve as chair of the committee, since they are no longer eligible to be university graduate faculty.

-Once a thesis has been approved by his/her committee, the candidate for the master’s degree must submit an electronic thesis by following the current instructions online at the Graduate School's Graduation page.
-Master’s students who are not required to complete a thesis should consult their academic programs for the capstone experience required in their programs.
+Once a thesis has been approved by their committee, the candidate for the master’s degree must submit an electronic thesis by following the current instructions online at the Graduate College's Graduation page.
+Be careful to adhere to any deadlines for submission, or graduation will be delayed.

 In some programs, the final capstone event may be in the form of a comprehensive exam or research project; in others, the final evaluation may appropriately be a recital, performance, or exhibition.
-The specific nature of the final evaluation is determined by the academic unit offering the master’s degree program.
+The specific nature of the final evaluation is determined by the academic unit offering the master’s degree program, but it must include evaluation by full-time faculty at the University of Cincinnati.
 If questioned, the appropriateness of a final evaluation will be decided by the University Graduate Council.